Make Me Better: Music video

+An accompanying music video was released online on May 23, 2007, and premiered on BET two days later.
+The video features Roselyn Sánchez as appears as Fabolous's love interest, as well as cameos from rapper Red Café and actor Dwight Freeney, the latter of whom is seen getting challenged by a drunken man.

+Accolades

 In its January 2008 issue, VIBE Magazine named "Make Me Better" the best song of 2007 on its list of the top 44.

 Remixes

-The official remix was produced by Drumma Boy & Atlanta DJ Greg Street and was called the "Greg Street Remix".
-There are 2 official versions of the remix, the main official remix features the group Jagged Edge & the second remix features Lil' Mo.
+The official remix was produced by Drumma Boy and Atlanta DJ Greg Street, under the title "Greg Street Remix".
+There are 2 official versions of the remix, the main official remix features the group Jagged Edge and the second remix features Lil' Mo.
 The remix samples The Isley Brothers' "Between the Sheets".

 Wu-Tang Clan member Raekwon did an official remix to the song, the remix samples his 1995 track "Rainy Dayz" on Raekwon's verses.